 Social Pathology, Critiqued

 To begin with, it is very important that Christians understand the pathological nature of sin, whether it be individual, familial, social, or systemic and institutional.
-We are not be friends of “the World” which benefits and exalts the prideful, the powerful, the high, the rich, the mighty, and the oppressor.
+We are not to be friends of “the World” which benefits and exalts the prideful, the powerful, the high, the rich, the mighty, and the oppressor.
 Sin has not only brought about spiritual and physical death, but sin has broken man’s community with God (Gen. 3:24-25), broken his community with neighbor (Gen. 3:16; 4:1-8; Gal.
 5:14-15), corrupted his economic activity (Gen. 3:17; Isa.
 3:5; Mic.
 2:2), corrupted his habitation and environment (Rom.
 8:19-21), and has even distorted his very mind and reason (Matt.
 15:19; Rom.
 1:28; Eph.
 2:1-3; 4:18).
 But we, as Christians, must ever know that God alone defines the pathology.
 His Word determines what is right and wrong, what is properly an individual or social ill, and prescribes the path of righteousness.

 Historical Immanence, Critiqued